AspieSoft/go-websocket/readme.md

 )

 func main(){
-  // by default, data is compressed with gzip before being send between the server and client
-  // this behavior can opptonally be disabled websocket.GzipEnabled = false

   // setup a new websocket server server := websocket.NewServer("https://www.example.com")
   http.Handle("/ws", server.Handler())

   // optional: set a timeout for when disconnected clients can no longer reconnect with the same data server := websocket.NewServer("https://www.example.com", 30 * time.Second)

+  // by default, data is compressed with gzip before being send between the server and client
+  // this behavior can opptonally be disabled server.Gzip = false

+  // by default, the server only reads requests up to 1 megabyte
+  // this value can opptionally be changed server.ReqSize = 1024 // KB

   static := http.FileServer(http.Dir("./public/"))
   http.Handle("/", static)